renaissance-publishing/renaissance/content/chapters/06-other-nations.md

 The Certan Movement is an anti-monarchist movement centered in the city of Certa.
 Though centered in the city of the same name, they have risen in power and prestige; they have claimed the territory around the city of Certa, and have begun to spread.
+*Certa* is the name of both the movement and its stronghold in Royal; in Common, they are often called King-Slayers or Gold-Bloods (the latter being an epithet).

 The city of Certa was built on the site of a much older city, which was destroyed almost a century ago.
 The remains of that city where claimed by the nascent Certan movement, and its reconstruction began 62 years ago.